 - What happens if I lose?

-These answers are complicated, and can vary widely depending on the key facts of your case.
-But OUI charges, even 2nd offenses, are definitely winnable.
+OUI charges, even 2nd offenses, are definitely winnable.
+I’ve beaten a lot of them.
 In fact, winning an OUI trial is no harder if it is a second offense than if it was a first offense.
+Of course, the decision can be complicated, and can vary widely depending on the key facts of your case.

-And the reasons for fighting it often make more sense.
+But the reasons for fighting your charge often make more sense.

 - If you plead guilty, your license is suspended for up 3 years.